The Dagda

 The innate connection to his druidic elemental power, along with his noble values aid these relationships with the natural world and all aspects of life within it.
 Uaithne plays a major role in balancing the universe; this, alongside his noble characteristics allows Dagda the ability to bring harmony to the world and correct the natural order in many ways.

-The Dagda is a formidable God that has me completely enthralled.
+The Dagda is a formidable God that has me completely enthralling.
 I hope you can see why he will play a major roll in my story now.

 Bibliography